 flavoursof the wine.
 Think figs and persimmon in autumn, juicy strawberries or plums in summer, crunchy apple in spring, or fragrant slices of pear in winter.

 - Go bold!
 Adding edible flowers to a cheese platter can take it to a whole new level, so let your creative side come out with some quirky additions that are sure to wow your guests.

 Sauvignon Blanc - A great go-to is Goats cheese, but other cheeses such as Asiago, Gouda, and Gruyere go well with a good Sauv.

 Pinot Gris – Because of its high acidity, Pinot Gris is a great wine to cleanse the palette.
 Try a Muenster, Gouda, Edam or Ricotta.
-Conveniently, we've just released our new vintage 2017 Pinot Gris, and it's a stunner with cheese!
+Conveniently, we've got an award-winning Pinot Gris, and it's a stunner with cheese!